Underworld (band): Trainspotting and breakthrough

 The band's 1996 album, Second Toughest in the Infants, was their second studio album with Emerson and achieved a degree of commercial success, due in part to its release coinciding with that of the film Trainspotting.
 The film featured "Dark & Long (Dark Train)", as well as the band's most commercially successful track to date, "Born Slippy Nuxx", which was originally released only as a B-side of a single and does not appear on the Second Toughest album.
 The single and the album showed Underworld maturing as a trio, mixing elements of techno, house, drum and bass and experimental music.
 "Born Slippy .NUXX" is one of Underworld's best-known tracks and is celebrated as one of the greatest dance tracks of the decade.

+Underworld's first festival performance in America was at the Organic Music Festival '96 on June 22, 1996 at the Snow Valley Ski Resort in Running Springs, California.

 Beaucoup Fish era

 After the release of fifth studio album Beaucoup Fish in 1999, Hyde declared in his interviews that he had sorted out earlier problems with alcoholism but all the members admitted that the sessions had been fraught with problems, with the individual members working in their own studios and only communicating via mixes of the raw material passed back and forth on DAT.
 After the release of the album a large number of mixes of the album tracks seemed to surface on singles, magazine promotional CDs and similar ephemeral formats perhaps indicating the number of revisions the tracks had gone through to get to the point where they were acceptable to all three.
 The album's name derives from a sample of a Cajun fisherman in Louisiana on the track "Jumbo".
 The band originally wanted to call the album Tonight, Matthew, I'm going to be Underworld (a catchphrase used by contestants on the UK ITV programme Stars in Their Eyes) but were convinced by their record company, Junior Boy's Own, that the name would not be easily understood outside the UK.
 Finally, after all the singles had been released, a box set, Beaucoup Fish Singles, which was a retrospective of all 4 singles came out.

 Underworld embarked on a well-received tour in 1999, which resulted in a live CD and DVD drawn from several dates on the tour.
 Called Everything, Everything, the project captured the live Underworld experience very faithfully.
 A companion DVD was released separately soon after the album's release.
 The DVD features live footage of the band mixed with videography and artistic effects by the design group Tomato.
 The DVD also features several songs not on the album: "Moaner", "Puppies", "Kittens" and "Rowla".
 The disco scene in Vanilla Sky features Underworld's 1993 hit "Rez".
 Their tour was also documented by Danish film director Helene Moltke-Leth and shown on The Danish National Broadcasting Corporation (DR).